medialab/pelote/README.md

 * **starting_treshold** *float, optional* `0.0` - Starting similarity threshold.
 * **learning_rate** *float, optional* `0.05` - How much to increase the threshold
 at each step of the algorithm.
-* **max_drifter_size** *int, optional* - Max size of component to detach itself from the principal one before stopping the algorithm.
-If not provided it will default to the logarithm of the graph's total number of nodes.
+* **max_drifter_order** *int, optional* - Max order of component to detach itself from the principal one before stopping the algorithm.
+If not provided it will default to the logarithm of the graph's largest connected component's order.
 * **edge_weight_attr** *str, optional* `"weight"` - Name of the weight attribute.

 *Returns*